 Like its parent company Google, YouTube prioritizes relevancy above all else.
 It strives to show users the most relevant content available on its platform at the perfect time.
 That way, they’ll keep watching videos and keep visiting YouTube.

-Appropriately, YouTube has also developed an informative video on the topic:
+Appropriately, we’ve provided an informative infographic on this topic:

 So, yes, YouTube is interested in keywords, but it’s equally concerned about engagement.
 These are its two primary ranking factors and will have the biggest impact on when and where your video shows up in YouTube search results.